adriendinzey/Competitive-Programming-Attempts/CodeForces/Codeforces Round #768 (Div. 2)/readme.md

 ### Notes
 I'm really getting back into the grove of competitive programming and I'm starting to get consistently where I think is a reasonable amount of questions answered.
 I managed to finish 3 solutions with about 7 minutes left to start on a fourth problem.
-I hope that 3 questions answered will be my minimum from now on as I hope to break through the next ceiling and try to get 4 solved problems consistently
+I hope that 3 questions answered will be my minimum from now on as I hope to break through the next ceiling and try to get 4 solved problems consistently.
+Side note: I'm very close to the rank of pupil!